Ouvrage Gordolon

 Ouvrage Gordolon is a work (gros ouvrage) of the Maginot Line's Alpine extension, the Alpine Line, also known as the Little Maginot Line.
 The ouvrage consists of one and two infantry blocks at an altitude of 728 m.
 Gordolon was built by Borie contractors at a cost of 21.4 million francs.
 Work started in November 1931 and was completed in April 1934.

 Description

 Ouvrage Gordolon was planned to control the road through Roquebilliėre in coordination with Ouvrage Flaut.
-Both ouvrages are unusual for the Alps in having anti-tank guns, which were more commonly used in main Maginot Line in the more favorable tank country of northeastern France.
+Both ouvrages are unusual for the Alps in having anti-tank guns, which were more commonly used at the main Maginot Line, in the more favorable tank country of northeastern France.
 The compact plan was laid out on two levels, with a planned expansion of the barracks never carried out.